yoctoalex/eap_lab/README.rst

 `g)` Test via Browser

 When the system shows that your instance is active, let's test it.
-Go to the **PROTECT APPLICATION** tab, then **DNS Settings**  and copy the CNAME.
+Select your instance in the dropdown menu, go to the **PROTECT APPLICATION** tab, then **DNS Settings**  and copy the CNAME.

 .. figure:: _figures/232.png